heymarkwetzel/ux-portfolio/projects/youravon.md

 Most of the features we developed for Avon were brand new.
 I would pull research from both competitors and Best In Class industries in other markets in order to have a well-informed POV.

 ![Avon research example](/assets/images/projects/youravon-research.jpg){:class="img-large"}
+*Slides that account for competitive analysis and ecosystem evaluation*

 ### Result